Know the Different Curly Hair Types

-Think of a Sharpie Marker and you have the circumference of this type of hair.
-Type 3B curly hair has coarse and springy ringlets that tend to become dry easily.
+Type 3B curly hair has springy ringlets that tend to become dry easily.
 Styling gels are your best friend if you have this hairstyle.

 6. Type 3C

-This type of curly hair is characterized by tight corkscrews that are the size of a pencil or a straw.
-The tight coils give your volume, which is great, but they are also pronte to frizz.
+This type of curly hair is characterized by tight corkscrew-like shapes.
+The tight coils give your volume, which is great, but they are also prone to frizz.
 Make sure you keep your curls well-moisturized so they stay manageable.

 Editor’s tip: Looking for a shampoo that’s perfect for curly hair?
 We recommend Love Beauty and Planet Murumuru Butter & Rose Blooming Color Shampoo.
 The same murumuru butter that helps moisturize colored hair also keeps curly hair from getting dry.
 Pair it with Love Beauty and Planet Murumuru Butter & Rose Blooming Colour Conditioner or best results.

 7. Type 4A

-This curly hair type is dense and springy and has an S-pattern coil whose circumference is comparable to that of a crochet needle.
-As a result, you get smaller, tighter curls but overall, your hair looks thicker.
+This curly hair type is dense and springy and has a smaller, S-pattern coil.
+As a result, you get tighter curls and thicker hair.

 8. Type 4B

 Type 4B has tighter coils than Type 4A.
 You’ll also notice that your hair shape looks more like a “Z” than an “S” shape.
-If you have this type of curly hair, you should avoid bad hair habits such as drying your hair with an ordinary towel or using heat-styling tools often, as these practices will lead to even drier and frizzier hair.
+If you have this type of curly hair, you should avoid drying your hair with an ordinary towel or using heat-styling tools often, as these practices will make your curls dry and frizzy.

 9. Type 4C

 Similar to Type 4B, Type 4C has tightly coiled strands that give you big, voluminous hair.
 To rock this type of curl, you must consult with your stylist to give you a curly haircut that suits your hair type, texture, and face shape.
-This way, your hair gets the right volume and bounce and the curls become flattering instead of being a mess on your head.
+This way, your hair gets the right volume and bounce and the curls sit nicely on your head.